michaelchisari/vmd/README.md

 VMD is a JS snippet that you load onto a page in order to create animations in real-time.
 Once you're done creating, you can export your work into 1-for-1 Velocity code.
 (The code is also mostly compatible with jQuery and GSAP.)

 Watch this for the full overview: [youtube.com/watch?v=7IxhIMIdkPs](https://www.youtube.com/watch?v=7IxhIMIdkPs&hd=1).
-Audio is terrible, but sit through it.
-VMD is amazing.
+Audio is terrible, but the tutorial is worth sitting through.

 **Documentation**